Guide to On-Campus Living

 |Housing Facebook||Computer Registration||Housing Traditions|

-First year students are required to live on campus, with a roommate, on a floor with other first year students.
+First-year and second-year students are required to live on campus with a roommate.
 Because everyone is making the same adjustment to college life, relating to each other (and making friends) is easier.
 Room assignments are made on a first-come, first-served basis and can be viewed on the student portal (your MyCentral) no later than June 24.
 The assignment will detail your room, roommate and suitemates (building codes can be found online).
 As a reminder, the residence hall agreement is for the entire year.